How Not to Detect Prompt Injections with an LLM: Introduction

-(2) We identify and analyze false negative failure cases of KAD in Section~\ref{sec:failure_cases_KAD}, revealing a structural vulnerability that enables an adversary to induce false negatives (referred to as Type II failures) by exploiting the fact that the detection LLM follows the injected task during detection. \\
+(2) We analyze false negative cases of KAD in Section~\ref{sec:failure_cases_KAD}, uncovering a structural vulnerability that allows an adversary to induce false negatives (referred to as Type II failures) by exploiting the detection LLM's tendency to follow the injected task during detection. \\

-(3) We leverage this vulnerability to construct an effective adaptive attack, \textit{DataFlip}, detailed in Section~\ref{sec:attacking-strong-kad}.
-DataFlip consistently evades detection and proves particularly effective against Strong KAD defenses, achieving detection rates as low as $1.5\%$ while inducing the backend LLM to complete the injected task with success rates of up to $\sim88\%$. \\
+(3) We leverage this vulnerability to construct an adaptive attack, \textit{DataFlip}, detailed in Section~\ref{sec:attacking-strong-kad}.
+DataFlip consistently evades detection and proves particularly effective against Strong KAD defenses, achieving detection rates as low as $0\%$ while inducing the backend LLM to complete the injected task with a success rate of $91\%$. \\